leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/hide_mask.rst

       Fills concave holes with geometry that might have resulted from the *Mask Slice* operation.
    Slice to New Object
       Create a new object from the masked geometry.

+Dirty Mask
+   Generates a mask based on the geometry cavity and pointiness.

 .. _bpy.types.Sculpt.show_mask: